CompPhysics/CompSciProgram/README.md

 regression.
-This involves linear algebra (matrix inversion, determinants, eigenvalues, SVD and more from FYS4150), convex optimization problem (gradient descent, steepest descent, stochastic gradient descent, ie iterative solvers) and several central (deterministic) ML methods.
-Calculation-oriented statistics with Bayes' theorem and MCMC sampling can  also included.
+This involves linear algebra (matrix inversion, determinants, eigenvalues, SVD and more from FYS4150), convex optimization problem (gradient descent, steepest descent, stochastic gradient descent,  iterative solvers) and several central (deterministic) ML methods.
+Calculation-oriented statistics with Bayes' theorem and MCMC sampling can  also be included.
 Bayesian linear regression can be omitted.

 ### Workload: 6 ECTS.